Personal profile

-Part of Vicky's international work involves collaboration with colleagues from around the world.
-For example, she has led the UK arm of a project funded by the Europeann Union on dance for cancer care.
-She is also a core member of the International Arts Therapies Research Alliance, working on international commissioned projects from the WHO Arts and Health Office and a recipient of Wellcome Trust funding for a systematic review.
+Part of Vicky's international work involves research collaborations with colleagues from around the world.
+For example, she has led the UK arm of a project funded by the European Union on dance for cancer care involving colleagues from five different countries.
 With funding from the Wellcome Trust and collaboration with colleagues from India and the Caribbean, she has supervised a systematic review on arts interventions to support the mental health of helping professionals.
+She is an affiliate researcher for the Jameel Arts and Health Lab, a founding member of the International Creative Arts Therapies Research Alliance, working on commissioned projects from the WHO Arts and Health Office.

 She travels extensively for research and teaching purposes offering key notes, experiential workshops and consultancy work around the world.
 In 2014 she was awarded the title of Honorary Doctor of Medicine from Riga Stradins University, Latvia for her services in supporting the development of arts psychotherapies in this country.